CONP-PCNO/conp-documentation/CONP_data_upload_users.md

 # Uploading data to CONP

-## 1. Obtain an account on the CONP sftp server
+## 1. Obtain an account on the CONP SFTP server

 Contact CONP admins via the [contact form](https://portal.conp.ca/contact_us) to request an account and specify details of your dataset(s).
 We will contact you with a username and initial password.